hermensbas/cmangos-issues-wiki/Worldstates.md

-Worldstates are serverside variables for various purposes.
+Worldstate variables are serverside variables for various purposes.

 Clientside worldstates can be used for 3 main purposes: